Basset

 Very light or protruding eyes are faults.

-The ears are extremely long, low set, and when drawn forward, fold well over the end of
+The ears are extremely long, low set, and when drawn forward, fold well over the end

 the nose.

-They are velvety in texture, hanging in loose folds with the ends curling slightly inward.
+They are velvety in texture, hanging in loose folds with the ends curling

-set far back on the head at the base of the skull and, in repose, appear to be set on the
+They are set far back on the head at the base of the skull and, in

-high set or flat ear is a serious fault.
+neck.
+A high set or flat ear is a serious fault.

 Forequarters: